apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Custom headers to set in the request.
-HTTP allows repeated headers.</p>
+<p>Allows for the setting of custom headers in the request.
+HTTP supports repeated headers.</p>
 </td>
 </tr>
 </tbody>